Dear Colleagues and Friends

 As I delve into the Scientific Programme, with nearly 2,000 oral and poster discussion presentations and posters, a total of more than 200 sessions and an expected massive number of late breaking abstracts, the highlights are too many to mention here.
-Here are just a few of mine.

 I believe that the only dilemma faced by Congress delegates will be deciding what not to attend.
 I also believe that together in Munich, we can continue to turn current challenges that are affecting our ability to more rapidly and precisely advance oncology into opportunity and better outcomes for all stakeholders in oncology.